romainds-tech/IA-Masterclass/README.md

 # IA - Masterclass

-This repository contains different implementation of perceptron algorithm and his implementation in dense layer.
+This repository contains different implementation of perceptron algorithm and his implementation with layer.
 You can find rust and python implementation.
 In wich implementation you can find a simple example of how to use it.

-- Main file: definition of dataset and dense layer
+- Main file: definition of dataset and layer
 - Perceptron file: implementation of perceptron algorithm
-- Dense file: implementation of dense layer
+- Layer file: implementation of layer